Monorail: Recent applications

-Very small and light weight systems are used widely on farms to transport crops such as bananas.
+Very small and lightweight systems are used widely on farms to transport crops such as bananas.
 First developed in Japan, industrial versions of slope cars are used in agriculture in steep sloped areas such as citrus orchards in Japan and vineyards in Italy.
 One European manufacturer says they have installed 650 systems worldwide.

 In the mining industry suspended monorails have been used because of their ability to descend and climb steep tunnels using rack and pinion drive.
 This significantly reduces cost and length of tunnels, by up to 60% in some cases, which otherwise must be at gentle gradients to suit road vehicles or conventional railways.

 A suspended monorail capable of carrying fully loaded 20' and 40' containers has been under construction since 2020 at the Port of Qingdao, the first phase of which was put into operation in 2021.